2012 Ukrainian parliamentary election: International reactions

-The total number of registered observers on October 9, was 1053 persons.
-The largest mission of international observers from CIS-EMO was 197 people.
+Aftermath

-On 2 October 2012 CIS-EMO observers presented the Interim report of the CIS-EMO Election Monitoring Mission.
-The report, in particular, noted that "The majority of detected violations are connected not with a political struggle of party lists but with the struggle of single-seat candidates".
-An impression that “antidemocratic power” clash with “democratic opposition” imposed by European and world society has a very relative nature that, as a rule, doesn’t distinct the real situation.
-In nowadays Ukrainian “peripheral capitalism” model such classes as “power” and “opposition” are conventionality.
-When the “Power Elite” is unconsolidated and disconnected and there is an open internal war between leading financial-industrial groups and corporations of Ukraine to get leverage of real state authority, all existing political parties only play the role of institutionalized political framework of realization of oligarchs’ economic interests.
+Government formation

-On 5 October 2012 the CIS-EMO report was presented at the annual meeting of the OSCE Office for Democratic Institutions and Human Rights.
-Shortly before the presentation of CIS-EMO interim report web-site of CIS-EMO had been subjected to a massive DDoS-attack.
-The report was published on the official website of the OSCE in English and Ukrainian and also in Russian.
+On 9 December President Viktor Yanukovych nominated Mykola Azarov for a new term as Prime Minister.
+This nomination was approved by parliament on 13 December 2012.
+252 deputies of the 450 deputies supported the nomination; the whole factions of Party of Regions (210 deputies) and Communist Party (32 deputies) and ten independent deputies.

-The ENEMO (European Network of Election Monitoring Organizations) mission for the 2012 parliamentary elections in Ukraine began its work on 23 July 2012 with the arrival of four Core Team members.
-ENEMO is the first international election observation mission registered for the Parliamentary Elections 2012 by the Central Election Commission (CEC).
-35 LTOs (long-term observers) arrived to Kyiv on 5 August 2012 and were deployed throughout Ukraine.
-Long-term observer teams cover one or two oblasts of Ukraine.
-On E-day, October 28, ENEMO deployed 43 STO (Short-term observer) teams throughout all oblasts of Ukraine.
+The second Azarov Government was appointed by Yanukovych on 24 December 2012.

-Factions in parliament after elections
+Factions formed in parliament

 According to the amendment to parliamentary regulations adopted in November 2012, the smallest faction of parliament can be formed out a party with the smallest number of deputies elected by a party list and a single constituency vote.
 That amendment to regulations can also be interpreted as "either or" meaning that the smallest faction can be formed either based on party list or a single constituency election.
 In that case the smaller parties' deputies that were elected to the parliament will be able to form factions of their own, making it more challenging to form a coalition in the Ukrainian parliament.

 On 27 November 2012 Party of Regions parliamentary leader Oleksandr Yefremov claimed that 223 members of the Verkhovna Rada had already expressed their desire to work in his party's fraction; according to earlier press reports 38 of the 43 unaffiliated politicians elected into parliament would join the Party of Regions faction.